 While there’s wide room for creativity, particular types of images are generally found on books in each genre.
 Selecting the right image is key to drawing in the people who seek out books of that genre.
 It’s important to choose an image that doesn’t subconsciously repel others who would love the book if they’d just read it.
 If they never click to the description or pick up the paperback because the image doesn’t connect with them, you’ve both lost.

 In this article, I’ll discuss how we achieve broad appeal with the covers for my books.
-While a good designer might create an effective cover without deliberately targeting both men and women (and my designer did for Forgiven, the first volume in the series), a bit of research has produced four design guidelines that let my designer, Roseanna White of Roseanna White Designs and best-selling author of historical fiction herself, create covers with wide appeal every time.
+While a good designer might create an effective cover without deliberately targeting both men and women (and my designer did for Forgiven, the first volume in the series), a bit of research has produced five design guidelines that let my designer, Roseanna White of Roseanna White Designs and best-selling author of historical fiction herself, create covers with wide appeal every time.

 First, I’ll give a brief summary of the guidelines we use, explained in terms of the five covers of the current volumes in the Light in the Empire series.
 Then I’ll share a case study of the cover of Faithful, volume four in the stand-alone series.

-Four features that invite men to check out these books
+Five features that invite men to check out these books

 When Roseanna captured the emotional distance between the lead man and woman at the start of Forgiven, the design settled into the historical, not romance, genre.
 But there are more important reasons the cover appeals to men.